neha037/Image-Caption-Generator/README.md

 * In image captioning, an algorithm is given an image and tasked with producing a sensible caption.
 This is why recent deep learning approaches mostly include some “attention” mechanism (sometimes even more than one) to help focusing on relevant image features.

 * In this project, we demonstrate a formulation of image captioning as an encoder-decoder problem, enhanced by spatial attention over image grid cells.
-* he Dataset used here is by MS_COCO
+* The Dataset used here is by MS_COCO